-Reflective clothing is good to have for safety, and commute specific tights and jackets are available and can be good for training in the relative cold of the night.
+Reflective clothing is good to have for safety, and commute specific-tights, jackets, gloves and shoes are available and can be good for training in the relative cold of the night.
 Illuminite clothing is also effective.
 At the very least, wear a light colored jersey, white or yellow.
 Additionally, reflective bands can be worn on your ankles and wrists.
 If you have ever followed a cyclist in your car at night, you know that pedal reflectors and reflective ankle bands are amongst the most effective piece of equipment and could be a lifesaver in traffic.

 See the Light